patata0717/2D_Global_Route/README.md

 ## Feature

 - Sequential method
-- Stage 1: Find best 1-steiner by Kahng and Robin method for each net, which give the smallest wirelength.
+- Stage 1: Find best 1-steiner by Kahng and Robin method for each net O(N3), which give the smallest wirelength.
-- Stage 2: Try to fix overflow by Rip-up Reroute.
+- Stage 2: Try to fix overflow by Rip-up Reroute, reroute by Lee algorithm O(MN).

 ## Experiment Result